Ion: Characteristics

 Ions in their gas-like state are highly reactive and will rapidly interact with ions of opposite charge to give neutral molecules or ionic salts.
-Ions are also produced in the liquid or solid state when salts interact with solvents (for example, water) to produce solvated ions, which are more stable, for reasons involving a combination of energy and entropy changes as the ions move away from each other to interact with the liquid.
+Ions are also produced in the liquid or solid state when salts interact with solvents (for example, water) to produce solvation shell around them.
+These solvated ions are more stable, for reasons involving a combination of energy and entropy changes as the ions move away from each other to interact with the liquid.
 These stabilized species are more commonly found in the environment at low temperatures.
 A common example is the ions present in seawater, which are derived from dissolved salts.

 As charged objects, ions are attracted to opposite electric charges (positive to negative, and vice versa) and repelled by like charges.
 When they move, their trajectories can be deflected by a magnetic field.

 Electrons, due to their smaller mass and thus larger space-filling properties as matter waves, determine the size of atoms and molecules that possess any electrons at all.
 Thus, anions (negatively charged ions) are larger than the parent molecule or atom, as the excess electron(s) repel each other and add to the physical size of the ion, because its size is determined by its electron cloud.
 Cations are smaller than the corresponding parent atom or molecule due to the smaller size of the electron cloud.
-One particular cation (that of hydrogen) contains no electrons, and thus consists of a single proton - much smaller than the parent hydrogen atom.
+One particular cation (that of hydrogen) contains no electrons, and thus consists of a single proton – much smaller than the parent hydrogen atom.

 Anions and cations

 Anion (−) and cation (+) indicate the net electric charge on an ion.
 An ion that has more electrons than protons, giving it a net negative charge, is named an anion, and a minus indication "Anion (−)" indicates the negative charge.
-With a cation it is just the opposite: it has less electrons than protons, giving it a net positive charge, hence the indication "Cation (+)".
+With a cation it is just the opposite: it has fewer electrons than protons, giving it a net positive charge, hence the indication "Cation (+)".

 Since the electric charge on a proton is equal in magnitude to the charge on an electron, the net electric charge on an ion is equal to the number of protons in the ion minus the number of electrons.

 An anion (−) (/ˈæn,aɪ.ən/ ANN-eye-ən, from the Greek word ἄνω (ánō), meaning "up") is an ion with more electrons than protons, giving it a net negative charge (since electrons are negatively charged and protons are positively charged).